michelin/ChopChop/README.md

 ## What's next

-The Golang rewrite took place couple of months ago but there's so much to do, still.
+The Golang rewrite took place a couple of months ago but there's so much to do, still.
 Here are some features we are planning to integrate :
 * Threading for better performance
 * Colors and better formatting
 * Ability to filter checks/signatures to search for